lermana/2016_fordham_python_seminar/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*python_demo*: a less polished & heavily commented *stock_data*, sent out pre-seminar as a first look into Python

 Some of the code we worked with during the seminar is not currently here.
 In the case of the feature_building module & notebook, this was replaced with *build_tables*.
 The modeling notebook has also been taken down.
-That is because it was quite frankly not very good.
-I am in the process of replacing this with a few new examples, having been chipping away at all the updates I've had floating around in my head since the seminar.
-This will go up sooner rather than later.
-I just want to make sure it is at least somewhat soild before posting.
+That is because it was, quite frankly, not very good.
+I am in the process of replacing it with a few new examples, having recently been chipping away at all the updates I've had floating around in my head since the seminar.
+These will go up sooner rather than later.
+I want to make sure the examples are soild before I post them.

 A few final details: